2024 LEGACY SPONSORS

 This grant is awarded to undergraduate students with exceptional need.
 Funding is limited and priority must be given to Federal Pell Grant recipients with the lowest expected family contributions (EFC).
 FSEOG is limited to $600 per student for the academic year.

 This is a state grant for Oklahoma residents.
-Students must demonstrate need through the FAFSA, have an EFC of 1700 or less, and complete the FAFSA by February 5, 2021 for the 2021-2022 academic year and awarded to students on a first-come/first served basis.
-Students must meet the MSC Satisfactory Academic Progress Policy to qualify for this state grant.
-Students who are active duty military or dependents of active duty military and who listed a state other than Oklahoma on the FAFSA, should contact the MSC Financial Aid Office and the MSC Registrar Office to ensure their residency status is correct so they can be considered for state aid programs such as OTAG and scholarships.
+Students must demonstrate need through the FAFSA, have an EFC of 1700 or less, and complete the FAFSA by February 5 for the following academic year and awarded to students on a first-come/first served basis.
+Students must meet the Satisfactory Academic Progress Policy to qualify for this state grant.
+Students who are active duty military or dependents of active duty military and who listed a state other than Oklahoma on the FAFSA, should contact the Financial Aid Office and the Registrar Office to ensure their residency status is correct so they can be considered for state aid programs such as OTAG and scholarships.

 Tribal based grants available eligible students.
 Application for the grants is made through the Tribal headquarters with which the student is affiliated.